 Last night it paid off.
 Thank you Prince George for your overwhelming vote of confidence in me.
-It was exciting to watch not just myself get voted in, but the council members that I will be working with over the next 3 years.
+It was exciting to watch not just myself get voted in, but the council members that I will be working with over the next 3 years navigate to these guys.

 This is definitely a time for new beginnings in Prince George and I believe that your vote in Shari Green’s leadership, myself and my fellow councilors has made a difference already.

 Thank you for all the comments on Twitter, Facebook, in my email inbox and kind words of congratulations I have already heard.
 I look forward to continuing to serve you.